Are YOUR stock at risk of Sudden Death?

 It’s all about risk management, and because of their age, nutritional levels, growth rates, and intensive management, your dairy replacements are very much ‘at risk’.

-You can manage this risk –protection against all these clostridial threats is available through a new vaccine.
+You can manage this risk – protection against all these clostridial threats is available through more comprehensive vaccine.
 Covexin®10 covers the five ‘traditional’ clostridial organisms, plus a further five including those responsible for these sudden unexplained deaths among replacement heifers.

 We suggest you speak with your veterinarian to discuss a vaccination programme aimed at managing this risk.